jiwan-12/streamlit-browser-session-storage-0.0.11/README.md

 # Streamlit sessionBrowser storage
 This library fix the bug seen in version 0.0.10

-    Details: There was and exception if the key in the session storage in invalid json key.
-    The Error was seen in browser console of the streamlit application as JSON Parsing error
+**Bug details:** There was and exception if the key in the session storage is invalid json key.
+The exception was seen in browser console of the streamlit application as JSON Parsing error

 This repo is to help streamlt users manage data in a browser's sessionBrowser storage.
 Built on the `use-session-storage-state` that allows for real time updates especially important when sessionBrowser storage item is deleted.